selwynpolit/d9book/book/config.md

 $config['google_tag.container.default']['status'] = false;
 ```

-## Setup a testing variable in config for a project
+## Using a testing variable in config for a project

 First create the yml file in your `module/config/install` e.g.
 `tea_teks_srp.testing.yml` with this as the contents: